13kparkin/development-blog/README.md

 ## Note

 Branches are different.
 If you want to play around with the live tech demo then install main branch.
-If you want to work play around with what I am working off of in the live verstion then clone the railway-main.
+If you want to work play around with what I am working off of in the live version then clone the railway-main.

 ## Warning